evemonk/eve_online/README.md

 This gem implement Ruby API for EveOnline MMORPG.
 Both, XML and CREST API.

+You will need to add xml parser to your Gemfile to use this gem.
+E.g. nokogiri.
+Or any other xml parser which are supported by nori.

 ## Installation

 Add this line to your application's Gemfile: